AG-w/sd-webui-smea/README.md

 # sd-webui-smea
-smea sampler for a1111 webui
+smea sampler experiments for a1111 webui
 These sampler has nothing to do with NAI's sampler, I'm just suck at naming them
 originally created by [Koishi-Star](https://github.com/Koishi-Star/Euler-Smea-Dyn-Sampler) and [ananosleep](https://github.com/ananosleep/advanced_euler_sampler_extension)